 Next, you must select the start date and time for your new campaign.
 You have the option to set an end date.
 If you want this campaign to run for an indefinite amount of time, leave this field blank.
 Click "Next" when you are ready to move on.

 Ad groups keep you organized, allowing you to run several ads to distinct audiences, even with different budgets, all within one overarching campaign.

 On this page, you’ll build out your ad groups.
-If you plan to have multiple ad groups, give them names that will help to distinguish the difference, such as the featured art.
-You can choose to set ad group budgets, but if you leave this section blank the system will refer back to the Twitter campaign budget.
-To create the next ad group, simply click the “copy ad group” button located on the right.
-Notice, that when you add ad groups, the tree on the left-hand side grows for easy navigation.
+If you plan to have multiple ad groups, give them names that will help to distinguish the difference.
+You can choose to set ad group budgets, but if you leave this section blank the system will refer back to the Twitter campaign budget you decided on previously.
+Notice that when you add ad groups, the tree on the left-hand side grows for easy navigation.

 The ad score is then calculated by multiplying the quality score and the bid.
 In order to win auctions, you must have a competitive bid as well as a high-quality ad.

 There are three types of Twitter ad bids:

 Select your desired bid type from the dropdown menu on the ad group page.
 Note, you can have different bid types for each ad group, so make sure to check all of your ad groups before continuing on.

 You’ll notice additional options at the bottom of this page.
 You can add an audience measure tag only if you have an existing relationship with a 3rd party Audience Measurement solution.
 If you use DoubleClick Campaign Manager to track conversions, toggle on to integrate the tools.
 To learn more about this feature, click the blue question mark next to it.